dotnet/docs/docs/architecture/blazor-for-web-forms-developers/app-startup.md

 ---
 title: App startup
-description: How to define the startup logic for your app.
+description: Learn how to define the startup logic for your app.
 author: danroth27
 ms.author: daroth
 ms.date: 09/11/2019